 Here is a detailed guide to help you manually verify or understand the calculation process:

-- User-Friendly Breakdown: Start by listing all sources of income and sum them up to get the total income.
-Next, identify all deductible business expenses.
+- User-Friendly Breakdown: Start by listing all sources of self-employment income and sum them up to get your gross income.
+Next, identify all deductible business expenses, plus any health insurance premiums and retirement contributions – the calculator walks the rest of the chain (SE tax, federal tax, state tax) for you.

 - Multiple Examples: